reflectivity/reflectivity.github.io/working_groups/file_formats/index.md

 The two representations are:

-- An **ASCII formatted documet** with the common header - data set structure.
+- An **ASCII formatted document** with the common header - data set structure.
   The essential feature of this document is, that it is easily human readable.
   This sets some limits to the content, since this readability gets lost if the header gets too long, if it contains too much information not needed by humans, or if various data sets are combined.